LeeSeungyul/SoftmanDevOps/README.md

 ```
 ./gradlew build        # or `gradle build` if the wrapper is unavailable
 ```
-This runs compilation, unit/integration tests, and Jacoco coverage verification (line ≥ 80%, branch ≥ 70%).
-The assembled fat jar is produced at `build/libs/SoftmanDevOps.jar`.
+This command must be executed from the repository root and requires JDK 21.
+It performs compilation, unit/integration tests, and Jacoco coverage verification (line ≥ 80%, branch ≥ 70%), then emits the runnable fat jar at `build/libs/SoftmanDevOps.jar`.

 ```
 ./gradlew test         # run tests only